DamoM73/microbit_python/14_piicodev_colour.md

 - **line 22**: prints the **red**, **green** and **blue** values
 - **line 23**: waits half a second

-### Example 2
+### HSV Example

 Change the code in `main.py` to the same as the code below (make sure that the indentation of lines 27-30 is correct).
-This code will get a reading and classify what the sensor is looking at by using the values in the `fruitList`.
+This code will get a reading and classify what the sensor is looking at by using the values in the `COLOURS` dictionary.

 **[Upload](./12_piicodev_intro.md#uploading-to-the-microbit)** `main.py` along with `PiicoDev_Unified.py` and `PiicoDev_VEML6040.py` to the micro:bit and then **run** it.